richafnu/Viva/Viva/glint/reports/survey-reports-overview.md

 ms.date: 10/17/2024
 ---

-# Viva Glint's feedback reports guide
+# Viva Glint's feedback reports for managers and admins

 Microsoft Viva Glint reports offer an aggregate view of survey results for managers and admins in various formats.
 Admins establish access to survey reports in the **Reporting** step of **Program Summary** for each specific User Role.
 Defining access status is available for recurring and ad hoc survey programs.